TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 2.md

 ### 2.3 Creating a File Creation Script

 In this exercise you are going to be creating a script that creates a file that is specified at runtime.
+We are going to do this using the `touch` command, which creates a file in Linux.

-Open nano though the Linux Terminal again, this time creating a file called myshell.sh.
+Open nano through the Linux Terminal again, this time creating a file called `myshell.sh`.
 Put the following code in the file:
 ```bash
 #!/bin/bash
 touch $1